symfony/symfony-docs/service_container.rst

 .. sidebar:: Automatic Service Loading in services.yaml

-    The documentation assumes you're using
+    The documentation assumes you're using the following service configuration:
-    `Symfony Standard Edition (version 3.3) services.yaml`_ configuration.
-The most important part is this:

     .. configuration-block::